i2amsam/g/README.md

 # Genkit + IDX

+## Accept the Genkit CLI terms
+Open the IDX terminal and run the `genkit` command.
+This will show a prompt for the terms and conditions for Genkit.
+Hit enter to accept.

 ## Set up your Gemini API Key
 Use the IDX Integration Panel to the left to get an API Key and replace it in the `.idx/dev.nix` file.